Karhun/IOT_course/README.md

 # IOT_course
-Universitys IOT course.
+University's IOT course.
 Raspberry pi and several sensors were used in these course work.